-Our Ottawa immigration and refugee lawyers at Gerami Law PC have the knowledge and experience to prepare your refugee appeal and to provide effective and vigorous representation on your behalf before the Refugee Appeal Division.
+Our Canadian immigration and refugee lawyers have the knowledge and the experience to prepare your refugee appeal and to provide effective and vigorous representation before the Refugee Appeal Division and the Federal Court.

-You have 15 days from the date you receive the refugee refusal decision (on your refugee claim) to initiate the appeal process in Federal Court, so that your removal order can be automatically stopped.
+You have 15 days from the date you receive the decision refusing your refuge claim to initiate the appeal process, so that your removal order can be automatically stopped.
 Failing to file the appeal in time allows your removal order to become enforceable.

-Upon hiring Gerami Law PC refugee lawyers, we will immediately contact the Refugee Board to obtain a transcript of your refugee hearing.
+Upon hiring Gerami Law PC, we will immediately contact the Refugee Board to obtain a transcript of your refugee hearing.
 Having a transcript of the hearing will allow our lawyers to review the mistakes that the Board Member has made and formulate your grounds of appeal effectively and persuasively.

 The appeal is paper-based, but oral hearings are permitted in some cases.
 Decisions on most appeals are expected within 90 days unless an oral hearing is required.
-All failed claimants can still ask the Federal Court to review a negative decision.
+However, over the past year these timelines have been extended to over one year.
+Failed claimants before the RAD can still ask the Federal Court to review a negative decision.